Epstein-Barr Virus (EBV) Infectious Mononucleosis (Mono)

 Activity

-Patients with acute EBV mononucleosis should be encouraged to rest as much as possible and to refrain from active physical activity for 3 weeks.
+Patients with acute EBV mononucleosis should be advised to refrain from active physical activity for 3-4 weeks.

 Medication Summary